-- If "Fogging Oil" is not available, run the engine at a fast idle until the fuel system empties and the engine stops. - Then, remove the spark plug.
+- (11) If "Fogging Oil" is not available, run the engine at engine idle speed until the fuel system empties and the engine stops.
+Check that the engine has stopped, and then remove the spark plug.
 Pour a teaspoonful of clean engine oil into the cylinder.
 Crank several times manually.
-Install the spark plug. - (8) Install the top cowling. - (9) Loosen the air vent screw by 1 turn.
-Align the fuel cock with the open position. - (10) Remove the grommet.
+Install the spark plug. - (12) Remove the outboard motor from the test tank. - (13) Drain the cooling water completely out of the outboard motor.
+Clean the body thoroughly. - (14) Install the fogging hole cap and top cowling. - (15) Install the propeller.
+For further information, see page 61.